-Thesis as Development of Style
+Thesis 3: Development of Style

-I am not being facetious, here, there is in fact a serious argument being made that the nature of thesis is determine the style in which you express your work.
-This tends to mimic the "style" of your professor, but such mimicry has the added effect of being connected with those "experts" that I just mentioned.
+An extension to the Thesis as Manifesto is that of a thesis in which students develop his or her own style.
+I am not being facetious, here, there is in fact a serious argument being made that the nature of thesis is to determine the style in which you express your work.
+This tends to mimic the "style" of a well-known architect or even your professor.
+Hernan diaz Alonso, thesis professor at Sci-Arc certainly espouses this view when he cajoles his students for "more cowbell."
+And why not?
 In many other fields, one's personal vision is embraced, commoditized, and sold.
-One might argue, why should architecture be any different?
-Hernan Diaz Alonso refers to this as an architecture that has more "cowbell."
-Christian, from last season's project runway might refer to this as "fierce."
 As well, it easy to argue to that style can get you work.
-Bilbao is of course an obvious example of this, but so too is the Bastille Opera House in Paris.
+Hadid, Libeskind, and Gehry are obvious examples of this, but so too is the Bastille Opera House in Paris.
 The project was a result of a competition in the early 1980's and the French judges were confident that they had chosen a project by the then fashionable architect, Richard Meier.
-However, the project was not proposed by Meier, but by a relatively young and very much inexperienced architect, Carlos Ott, a Uraguayan who was living in Toronto at the time.
+However, the project was not proposed by Meier, but by a relatively young and very much inexperienced architect, Carlos Ott, a Uraguayan who was living in Toronto at the time and whose entry into the competition very much resembled Meier's work.
 The French were obliged to award him the project and begrudgingly did so.